overlay-market/overlay-risk/README.md

 # overlay-risk

-Risk metrics to inform our choices for per-market funding constants.
+Metrics to inform our choices for per-market risk parameters.

 ## Assumptions